Microsoft/IntuneDocs.pt-pt/intune/conditional-access-exchange-create.md

 ## <a name="create-azure-ad-conditional-access-policies-in-intune"></a>Criar políticas de Acesso condicional do Azure AD no Intune

-Acesso condicional é uma tecnologia do Azure Active Directory (Azure AD).
-O nó de acesso condicional acedido a partir *Intune* é o mesmo nó como acedidos a partir de *do Azure AD*.
+O Acesso Condicional é uma tecnologia do Azure Active Directory (Azure AD).
+O nó de Acesso Condicional acedido a partir do *Intune* é o mesmo nó acedido a partir do *Azure AD*.

 > [!IMPORTANT]
 > Tem de ter uma licença do Azure AD Premium para criar políticas de acesso condicional do Azure AD a partir do Intune no portal do Azure.